How is Zeffy free?

 Sign up for free

-In the United States, each state has its own set of definitions and laws that dictate what is considered a raffle, which organizations are permitted to host a raffle, and what are the laws to legally host a raffle.
+In the United States, each state has its own set of definitions and laws that dictate what is considered a raffle, which organizations are permitted to host a raffle, who can purchase raffle tickets and what are the laws to legally host a raffle

 Yes, the first raffle you host can be time consuming and confusing, but all the time and energy invested is ultimately worth it.
 (Some of the biggest campaigns on Zeffy are raffles.
 AKA raffles raise a lot of money for the nonprofits that host them.)
 Plus, raffles or online raffles are a great way to mix up your fundraising campaign portfolio and, as an added bonus, attract new donors to your nonprofit.